Jebbs/DSFML/README.md

 Extensions
 ===

 E.S.
-Quinn has started a repository for various extensions to DSFML including his own binding for sfMod.
+Quinn has started a repository for various extensions to DSFML including his own bindings for sfMod and sfMidi.
 You can find it at <https://github.com/aubade/dsfml-contrib>